koala-interactive/react-anchor-navigation/README.md

 # react-anchor-navigation
-React lightweight library for anchor scrolling and navigation tied to URL hash
+React lightweight library for anchor scrolling and navigation tied to URL hash.